Evaluation of prevention strategies for reducing the burden of cancer in the Ontario construction industry

-In progress.
-This study will estimate the number of future cancers being generated by current exposures in the Ontario construction industry, and evaluate a series of prevention strategies.
+Complete.
+This study estimated the number of future cancers being generated by current exposures in the Ontario construction industry, and evaluated the impact of a series of prevention strategies.

 Complete.
 The objective of this study was to understand what encourages workplaces to reduce workers’ exposures to carcinogens, and to investigate whether heightened social awareness and community pressure can encourage workplace-level change.

 Completing the picture: Collecting workplace exposure information from community health clinics’ patients

 Complete.
 The goal of this study was to determine whether it is feasible within a clinical setting to ask workers about their current occupational exposures and risks in order to provide a means to identify people potentially exposed to hazardous substances or dangerous situations in the workplace.

 Occupational exposure limits for carcinogens in Ontario workplaces: Opportunities to prevent and control exposure

 Identifying opportunities for Ontario to improve its occupational exposure limits for carcinogens.

 The human and economic burden of occupational cancer in Canada

 Complete.
 This study estimated the number of cancers and cancer deaths occurring in Canada due to workplace exposure to carcinogens, and the economic costs of these cancers.